 There will be all sorts of additional resources and courses promising to ensure you a place at medical school – of course, at a price.
 If you can manage it – great – but don’t sweat it if your situation doesn’t allow it.
 They will likely have bursaries.

 There are now various outreach projects, mentoring schemes and free summer schools.
 A number of medical schools now give out contextual offers and/or run six-year courses with an initial foundation year to enable lower entry requirements.
 Research those opportunities – they could help more than you realise.

 Over time, things have changed immensely in terms of state school students making it to medical school – the statistics are definitely improving and it is something people are talking about – you’ve got that in your favour.

-So, if you’re a student from non-selective state school applying to medicine, know that you are paving the way to equalise those statistics I mentioned earlier – your hard work constitutes a greater change – and I hope that can be a source of motivation for you.
+So, if you’re a student from a non-selective state school applying to medicine, know that you are paving the way to equalise those statistics I mentioned earlier – your hard work constitutes a greater change, and I hope that can be a source of motivation for you.